Nathan Coe

-Nathan Coe (born 1 June 1984) is an English–Australian goalkeeper who currently plays for Australian club Bentleigh Greens.
+Nathan Coe (born 1 June 1984) is an Australian professional footballer who plays as a goalkeeper for Bentleigh Greens.

 Club career

 The son of former National Soccer League and Australian under 23 goalkeeper Martin Coe, he was educated at the Anglican Church Grammar School.
 Born in Brisbane and grew up in Ipswich, England.
 Coe started his career with Brisbane Strikers.
 He moved to Italian Serie A club Inter Milan and later to Dutch side PSV Eindhoven.
 Here he won the 2006 Eredivisie.
-On 31 January 2007 he moved to Danish F.C.
+On 31 January 2007, he moved to Danish F.C.
 Copenhagen (FCK).

 Coe had barely started training at FCK, before he picked up a knee injury, which kept him out until May 2007.
 His debut for the club came on 15 September 2007 against AC Horsens, while Jesper Christiansen was injured, and here Coe kept a clean sheet in a 1–0 victory.
 After Coe's debut in 2007, he played for F.C Copenhagen (FCK) in six more games, one of which was a UEFA qualifying match against Cliftonville in 2008.

 Out of Coe's seven games with F.C Copenhagen, he kept a total of five clean sheets.

 On 14 March 2009, Coe moved for a season long loan (30 June) to Örgryte IS.

 Örgryte plays in the Swedish top flight division Allsvenskan.

 In June 2010, he was transferred to SønderjyskE in an exchange deal which saw SønderjyskEs goalkeeper David Ousted move to Randers FC.

 On 24 October 2012, Coe returned to Australia to sign with Melbourne Victory in the Hyundai A-League on a three-year deal.
 He made his debut for the Victory in their Round 4 clash with the Newcastle Jets, a match which the Victory lost 2–1, courtesy of a double from Emile Heskey.
 He was released by Melbourne Victory on 23 May 2015.